 A large vocabulary is crystallized intelligence.
 Deep expertise in a professional domain is crystallized intelligence.
 The ability to recognise patterns in situations you have encountered many times before โ€” what we often call wisdom or good judgment โ€” is largely crystallized intelligence.

 When a veteran surgeon makes a rapid accurate diagnosis based on subtle pattern recognition, or when an experienced investor identifies a flawed business model in minutes, they are deploying crystallized intelligence.
 The knowledge required to make those judgments was built up over years.
 It is not available to a first-year student regardless of their fluid IQ.
+This is a key reason why IQ and real-world income and outcomes are correlated but far from perfectly so โ€” accumulated expertise changes the equation dramatically over a career.

 Crystallized intelligence is less directly heritable than fluid intelligence โ€” it is more responsive to environmental factors like education quality, intellectual engagement, and the richness of one's accumulated experience.